Gender and Sexuality

 Research from the University of Western Sydney and Singapore Management University published in the European Journal of Personality in 2012 suggested men and women try to identify quality mates willing to commit to relationships by appearing self-confident, talking to others, and not being too accessible.
 Women use the tactics more than men.
 “Because a woman risks more in her sexual relationships than men do – pregnancy costs,” said the report, “she should want a mate who has higher value and is unlikely to leave her saddled with an offspring.”

-In much the same vein, my girlfriend I met at law school spoke of having read that men should marry women ten years their junior.
+In much the same vein, my law school girlfriend spoke of having read that men should marry women ten years their junior.
 She was four months older than I. The man she went onto marry was around about seven years older than she was.

 My wife is only three years younger than I am.
 Men choose women for their beauty.
 Women choose men for security.
 It augurs well for parenthood.